What metrics and KPIs do the experts use to measure UX effectiveness?

 AOV: Average Order Value

-AOV means average order value, and this is simply your total revenue / number of checkoutsAccording to VWO this is a “direct indicator of what’s happening on the profits front.”
-If your UX efforts directly tie into increasing cross-selling or upselling, then AOV can be an indicator of whether you’ve improved things or not.
+AOV means average order value, and this is simply your total revenue / number of checkouts.
+This is a direct indicator of what’s happening on the profits front.
+If your UX efforts directly tie into increasing cross-selling or upselling, then AOV can be an indicator of improvement.

 Conversions

-Helpful if there’s a specific thing triggered by a UX improvement.
-Say for instance a web-form completion, newsletter sign-up or some other task completion.
-If the site change directly impacts how many people are converting in that specific task, and you can measure that accurately, then you can be *fairly* confident you made an impact.
+Take for instance a web-form submission, newsletter sign-up, or other task completion: If the site change directly impacts how many people are converting on that specific task, and you can measure that accurately, then you can be confident you've made an impact.

-Just remember that having a higher conversion count may also be a result of marketing efforts, so be sure to measure the conversion rate (typically Number of Sales / Number of Visits).
+Just remember that having a higher conversion count may also be a result of marketing efforts, so be sure to measure the conversion rate as well (typically Number of Sales / Number of Visits) in order to get the fullest picture.

 Pageviews

 Website page views and clicks are a common metric.
-For mobile apps, or even web applications or even single-page web apps, some combination of clicks, taps, number of screens or steps can be measured.
+For mobile apps, or web applications and even single-page web apps, some combination of clicks, taps, and steps can be measured.

 If you are running an in-lab study, counting these can be extremely tedious.
 But, if you are using a user research platform like ours, most of these metrics are captured automatically and significantly reduce analysis and reporting time.
 In most cases, combining these, or at least connecting them to analytics data (from the live site or apps) is beneficial.